Rules

 Tournament of Champions Eligibility

-Anglers will only accrue points after the membership sign up.
-Signing up after the event will not reward points for that event towards the anglers total for Angler or Rookie awards.
+Anglers will only accrue points after membership sign up.
+Signing up after the event will NOT award points for that event towards the anglers total for Angler or Rookie awards.

 Refunds

-Anglers have the ability to get a refund up until the the Event ID Code is released, typically the night before at 8:00 PM.
-Refund will be minus any transaction and / or administration fees.
+Anglers have the ability to request a refund up until the the Event ID Code is released, typically at 8:00 p.m. on the night before the tournament.
+Refund will subtract any transaction and / or administration fees.

 Minimum Fish Length